 - While the chicken is cooking in the oven, prepare the sauce.
 Melt butter in a saucepan and add whole spices.

 - When the spices start to sizzle, stir in the onion puree and ginger-garlic paste.
 Sauté for 5 minutes.

 - Add the tomato puree, Kashmiri chilli powder, salt and sugar.
-Cover and simmer for 15 minutes.
-Check once and add 1/2 to 1 cup water if the tomato gravy is too thick.
+Cover and simmer for 10 minutes.
+Check once and add half cup water if the tomato gravy is too thick.

-- When the gravy is done, add the chicken along with any scrapings and liquid from the baking dish.
+- Add the baked chicken along with any scrapings and liquid from the baking dish.
 Cook for 15 minutes more.